textbook/textbook.github.io/content/development/js-tdd-e2e.md

 I'd recommend creating a new git branch for each one you try (e.g. use `git checkout -b <name>`) and making commits as appropriate.

+> **Once you're ready to move on**, check out [the next article] in this series where we'll learn about more about how to deal with sources of data outside of our control.

 ## Linting [Bonus]

 Depending on your setup, you may have noticed that your IDE was warning that `cy` is undefined; the default CRA linting settings include the `no-undef` rule and there's nothing to tell ESLint that `cy` is going to be defined.
 To be able to easily run the linter, add another script to the package file: